Are you new to aviation or flight simulation and overwhelmed by everything there is to learn?

 Each class will be conducted via Zoom.
 You are welcome to follow along with your instructor using your own flight simulator.

 The aircraft used for explaining aircraft-specific systems will be the Cessna 172 (both steam-gauge and G1000 versions).
-Airspace and regulations will focus on FAA-based procedures.
+Airspace and regulations will be FAA/US-based.

 Our next available class begins on January 14, 2023 with the following schedule: